Christian Fuchs: Personal life

 The Leicester Mercury described Fuchs as "not your stereotypical footballer...[he] has more strings to his bow than an orchestra".
 He is noted for his online video series "No Fuchs Given", a play on his surname and the English-language obscenity "fuck"; the series consists of himself and teammates doing unusual football-related challenges, such as him and Robert Huth shooting the ball as hard as possible at each other's backsides.
-He also has a stated dream to become an NFL placekicker and has demonstrated his skills on the BBC's NFL coverage.
-His surname "Fuchs" is the German word for "Fox".
+In 2016 he stated his desire to become an NFL placekicker and demonstrated his skills on the BBC's NFL coverage.